DIGITAL MARKETING COURSE ON COMPETITOR ANALYSIS

 Would the developments in technological changes be a threat to your business?

-You got to brain storm issues related to each of the topics and come out with the best strategy to overcome any kind of eventuality.
+You got to brainstorm issues related to each of the topics and come out with the best strategy to overcome any kind of eventuality.
 For example, while talking about political, what would the government be like while doing business, how stable is the government and its tax policy when would be the next election and who is the prospective winner and would that really hamper your business or would it just delight it?
 These are the kind of questions that you should be prepared for.
-Always having a solution in the most adverse situations.
+Always have a solution in the most adverse situations.